r-link/christmas_tree_challenge/README.md

 source("R/grow_tree.R")
 ```

-The script then should care of all things.
-You just have to provide it
+The script then should take care of all things.
+You just have to provide
-with its desired inputs, i.e. functions for survival probability,
+it with its desired inputs, i.e. functions for survival probability,
 segment length and angle.

 ### Simple example